dbushell/dbushell-2k15/src/data/blog/2016/2016-07-building-a-wordpress-theme.md

 ![Website design by Base Creative, London](/images/blog/wordpress-bc-theme.png)

-<p class="p--large">In this review I’ll showcase a few of the defining techniques and challenges that made this an interesting project to deliver.
-As usual I started with a static HTML build allowing me to focus on CSS and responsiveness in the browser.</p>
+In this review I’ll showcase a few of the defining techniques and challenges that made this an interesting project to deliver.
+As usual I started with a static HTML build allowing me to focus on CSS and responsiveness in the browser.

 * * *